LassoSoft/LassoGuide/lasso_guide_source/operations/retrieving-email.rst

    iterate(#myPOP, local(myID)) => {
       local(myMSG) = #myPOP->retrieve
-      // ...
-Process Message ...
+      // ... process message ...
       #myPOP->delete
    }
    #myPOP->close

-Each downloaded message can be processed using the techniques in the :ref:`Email Parsing <email-parsing>` section that follows or can be stored in a database.
+Each downloaded message can be processed using the techniques described in the section on :ref:`email parsing <retrieving-email-parsing>` or can be stored in a database.